MaksymKupko/shopping-list-api-ihor-p/README.md

+## Before starting to code

+1. Copy _.env.example_ file content into your local _.env_ file.
+2. DB is already deployed on remote server and waiting for you :)
+3. Drop DB: run `npm run dropDB` to be sure it's empty.
+4. No migrations - your entities would be synchronized with DB automatically after TypeORM entities files being changed and saved.

+---

+## Instruction for the candidate

 1. Create a model for shopping lists and items located in src/mocks/items.ts.

 2. Store the shopping lists and items located in src/mocks/items.ts in the database.